nodejs/node/LIB_USAGE.md

 By calling `node::lib::ProcessEvents()`, the Node.js event loop will be run once, handling the next pending event.
 The return value of the call specifies whether there are more events in the queue.

 #### C++ gives up control of the thread to Node.js
-By calling `node::lib::RunMainLoop(callback)`, the C++ host program gives up the control of the thread and allows the Node.js event loop to run indefinitely until `node::lib::StopEventLoop()` is called.
-The `callback` parameter in the `RunMainLoop` function is called once per event loop.
+By calling `node::lib::RunEventLoop(callback)`, the C++ host program gives up the control of the thread and allows the Node.js event loop to run until no more events are in the queue or `node::lib::StopEventLoop()` is called.
+The `callback` parameter in the `RunEventLoop` function is called once per event loop.
 This allows the C++ programmer to react on changes in the Node.js state and e.g. terminate Node.js preemptively.

 ### Examples